Sterculia oblonga: Conservation

 Assessed as Vulnerable (IUCN 2.3) due to ongoing habitat loss and exploitation for timber.
 Populations are believed to be declining where deforestation and selective logging are intense.
 Conservation actions, protected populations, and any national legal status should be verified against up-to-date IUCN or national assessments.

 Taxonomy

 Originally described as Sterculia oblonga Mast.; the name Eribroma oblonga has been used in some treatments and is listed as a synonym by several botanical databases.
-Verify the currently accepted name against major plant databases (Kew POWO, Tropicos).